AP source: Oregon hires Georgia DC Lanning as head coach

 Oregon has hired Georgia defensive coordinator Dan Lanning as its next head coach, a person involved in the negotiations told The Associated Press on Saturday.

-Oregon completed a deal with Lanning to replace Mario Cristobal, who was hired away by Miami this week, said the person, who spoke to the AP on condition of anonymity because the school had not yet made an official announcement.

-The Atlanta Journal Constitution first reported Friday that Oregon would hire Lanning.

-The 35-year-old Lanning will be a first-time head coach with Oregon after spending the last four years at Georgia, the previous three leading one of the best defenses in the country.
+The 35-year-old Lanning will be a first-time head coach with Oregon after spending the last four years at Georgia, the previous three as defensive coordinator.

 No. 3 Georgia (12-1) has the top-ranked defense in the country this season and will play No. 2 Michigan in the College Football Playoff at the Orange Bowl on Dec.
 31.

-Oregon’s coaching search lasted about four days after Cristobal went home to Miami following four full seasons in Eugene as head coach.
+Oregon’s coaching search lasted about four days after Cristobal went home to Miami following four full seasons in Eugene, Oregon.
 The Ducks went 35-13 under Cristobal, reaching the Pac-12 title game each of the last three seasons.

 Cristobal was promoted from offensive coordinator to head coach in 2017.